Madison Long is on a roll — and don’t expect it to slow any time soon.

 “Just by just putting myself out there, I was able to develop confidence, networking skills and professional development, as well as a great cohort of peers who supported me and allowed me to see all the possibilities,” she says.

-Today, Long can’t imagine herself at any other university, but admits she wouldn’t even be at Purdue if not for Krannert’s Business Opportunity Program (BOP).
+Long says she wouldn’t have attended Purdue if not for Krannert’s Business Opportunity Program (BOP).
 “I was debating between a smaller school and a bigger school,” she says.

 It was BOP’s individualized attention, mentor program and student community that led her to becoming a Boilermaker.
 “Choosing a college was the biggest decision I’ve ever faced, but coming to Purdue and being part of BOP was the best one I could have made,” Long says.

-And she will be a proud alumna when the program celebrates its 50th anniversary in 2018.
+And she was a proud alumna when the program celebrated its 50th anniversary in 2018.

 “I’m certain there are many other future Krannert students just like me who will benefit from the opportunities that BOP offers,” Long says.
 “People really do believe in the program.
 They see the results.
 They see the capabilities of the students.”